 - 1. The Court approves the notice plan and the form and content of the settlement notices proposed in the motion presently before the Court. - 2.
-For purposes of this Order, the term "Settlement Classes" shall mean the classes of persons and entities set forth in the Dealership Plaintiffs' Settlement Agreements submitted to the Court for preliminary approval of settlements in the above matters. - 3.
-The Dealership Plaintiffs have presented a plan to provide notice to the potential members of the Settlement Classes of the settlement terms and the various options the potential members have, including, among other things, to opt out of the Settlements, be represented by counsel of their choosing, to object to the Settlements, and to participate as a claimant in the Settlements. - 4.
-The notice plan proposed by the Dealership Plaintiffs is the best practicable under the circumstances and complies with Federal Rule of Civil Procedure 23.
-In addition, the Court finds that the proposed notice to class members provides sufficient detail about the Settlements, so that it is appropriate to carry out the notice plan to allow the members of the Settlement Classes to consider and react to the Settlements.
+For purposes of this Order, the term "Settlement Classes" shall mean the classes of persons and entities set forth in the settlement agreements submitted to the Court for preliminary approval. - 3.
+The Dealership Plaintiffs have presented a plan to provide notice to the potential members of the Settlement Classes of the settlement terms and the various options the potential members have, including, among other things, to opt out of the Settlements, be represented by counsel of their choosing, to object to the Settlements, and to participate as a claimant in the Settlements.